-At the end of the month, the dreaded sequester is set to take effect.
+Increasingly, talks about the government shutdown and debt ceiling center around how to deal with the dread "sequestration."
 Hands up if you know what exactly that means — and be honest.
-Don’t worry, we’re here to set you straight.
+Don't worry, we're here to set you straight.
 Follow along for answers to some of the most-asked questions about the impending cuts.

 Where did it come from?

-The sequester was originally passed as part of the Budget Control Act of 2011 (BCA), better known as the debt ceiling compromise.
+The supercommittee sequestration was originally passed as part of the Budget Control Act of 2011 (BCA), better known as the debt ceiling compromise.

 Obviously, that didn't happen.

 Wasn't this supposed to happen at New Year's?

 Yes.
 The Budget Control Act originally stipulated that the supercommittee sequestration cuts would take effect at the beginning of 2013.
 Together with the expiration of the Bush tax cuts and the payroll tax cut, this would have amounted to a giant fiscal contraction, almost certainly throwing the United States into another recession.
 The combination of policies came to be known as "the fiscal cliff."